obomheire/alongeRestaurant/README.md

 NB:
-RootClientTabs = ClientTabs
+RootClientTabs.js : ClientTabs.js

 Refactor:
-Change App's color
+- Change App's color
-Replace the map function in HomeScreen with FlatList Reuse <FoofCard /> component in <SearchResultCard /> rather than repeating the contents again
+- Replace the map function in HomeScreen with FlatList
+- Reuse <FoofCard /> component in <SearchResultCard /> rather than repeating the contents again
+- Use the proper recommended syntax to remove the tab navigation bar from the RestaurantHomeScreem from the ClientStack.js
+- Upadate MenuTabs.js with local component route that will be called from route1 - route8

 SearchScreen no component: